erobic/neural-networks-and-deep-learning/README.md

-# Code samples for "Neural Networks and Deep Learning"
+# Forked copy for Code samples for "Neural Networks and Deep Learning"

-This repository contains code samples for my (forthcoming) book on "Neural Networks and Deep Learning".

-As the code is written to accompany the book, I don't intend to add new features.
-However, bug reports are welcome, and you should feel free to fork and modify the code.
+This is where I experiment with neural networks, trying out different techniques to enhance my Machine Learning knowledge

 ## License